emacsmirror/meep/docs/reference.rst

    ``meep-command-is-mark-set-on-motion-adjust`` test.

 ``meep-mark-set-on-motion-override``: ``nil``
-   This constant exists so it’s possible to let-bind the value to t.
+   This variable exists so it’s possible to let-bind the value to t.

    Used so a motion can be repeated without setting the mark.
+   Must never be set.

 ``meep-move-by-sexp-over-depth``: ``nil``
    The target depth when moving over S-expressions.